GDPR Training and Audits

 Why do I need GDPR training?

-GDPR which stands for the new General Data Protection Regulation comes into force in May 2018 and affects virtually all businesses and trade adssociations large and small including schools, the health service, and the public sector in toto and from 2019 even charities.
+GDPR, which stands for the new General Data Protection Regulation, comes into force in May 2018 and affects virtually all businesses and trade associations large and small including schools, the health service, and the public sector and from 2019 even charities.

 Arguably GDPR, which is an EU regulation that the UK is committed to implementing, despite Brexit, is the biggest change affecting businesses since the introduction of the Human Rights Act in 1998.